“Market decides the price”

 The put/call ratio = put volume/call volume

-Put volume is the amount of the put options bought in the market.
+Put volume is the number of the put options bought in the market.
 Whenever an investor buys a put, the investors expect a fall in the security’s price.
-While Call volume is the amount of call options bought in the market.
+While Call volume is the number of call options bought in the market.
 Whenever an investor buys a call, the investors expect a rise in the security’s price.

 Hence a ratio greater than 1 indicates that the put options are being bought more than the call options, which in turn implies that the sentiment is bearish and the investors are expecting the market to go down in near future.
 A ratio less than 1 indicates that since call options are bought more in the market, the overall sentiment is bullish and the market will go upwards in near future.
 The trader carries out his trades according to the sentiment trading indicator.